conductor-sdk/conductor-python/workers.md

 1. Workers are stateless and do not implement a workflow specific logic.
 2. Each worker executes a very specific task and produces well-defined output given specific inputs.
 3. Workers are meant to be idempotent (or should handle cases where the task that partially executed gets rescheduled due to timeouts etc.)
-4. Workers do not implement the logic to handle retries etc, that is taken care by the Conductor server.
+4. Workers do not implement the logic to handle retries etc., that is taken care by the Conductor server.

 ## System Task Workers
 A system task worker is a pre-built, general purpose worker that is part of your Conductor server distribution.